eProsima/Fast-DDS-docs/docs/fastdds/use_cases/statistics_from_dedicated_interface/statistics_from_dedicated_interface.rst

 Receive Statistics data from a dedicated interface
 ==================================================
-:ref:`statistics`

 *eProsima Fast DDS* is designed to flexibly manage data transmission across different network configurations.
-The default behavior is attempting to transmit data to any remote locator for which a compatible transport (based on kind) is registered.
+The default behavior is attempting to transmit data to any remote locator for which a compatible transport is registered.
 This behavior facilitates robust connectivity across diverse network environments, but may not always align with specific user requirements.
 In some scenarios, the user may need to send specific data through different interfaces.
 For example, the user may want to receive :ref:`statistics information
 <statistics_module>` only over a dedicated interface in the same subnetwork.